 3. Peripheral artery disease

-Heavy drinkers suffer from nerve damage in their feet and legs, making them numb.
+Heavy drinkers often suffer from nerve damage in their feet and legs, making them numb.
 This damage is also linked to decreased levels of essential vitamins like B12, B1, and B9.

 5. Diabetes